-Data Science and Machine Learning are emerging as one of the hottest topics in the advancing industrial or technology domain.
+Data Science and Machine Learning are emerging as one of the hottest topics in advancing technology.
 Almost every company, ranging from the top tech giants like Google, Microsoft, or Apple to newly emerged startups like Uber, or Swiggy, has already started building the infrastructure for Machine Learning support.
-If we take the case of Uber, the business revolves around the usage of Machine learning.
-You can find the details here.
-The promise it has shown to the people is incomparable and, people are expecting more from it.

-No doubt that it has shown tremendous potential till now, but it also has created hype or so-called rumors among the people.
-We sometimes overemphasize the capabilities of technologies, and Machine Learning models are not an exception here.
-In this article, we will discuss the top ten most common misconceptions which are so popular that every one of us must have come across at least once in our Machine Learning journey or broadly saying the computer science journey.
+So, no doubt that it has shown tremendous potential until now, but it also has created hype or so-called rumors.
+We sometimes overemphasize the capabilities of technologies, and Machine Learning is not an exception here.
+In this article, we will discuss the most common misconceptions which are so popular that every one of us must have come across at least once in our Machine Learning journey.

 This is one of the most famous misconceptions that almost every early-stage learner must have heard.
 But in reality, Deep Learning is just a part of Machine Learning, and Machine Learning is just a part of Artificial Intelligence.
 This can also be represented in the below Venn diagram.
 The apparent difference with the example is covered here.

-For example, there are machine learning-based forecasting models, using which we can forecast predictions like stock price based on the previous day prices, weather conditions based on similarity with prior dates, production estimates based on the production of prior years.
+For example, there are machine learning-based forecasting models, using which we can forecast predictions like stock price based on the previous day's prices, weather conditions based on similarity with prior dates, and production estimates based on the production of prior years.
 There are many more examples.
-But, if you ask them to predict the patterns what was not seen earlier while building the machine learning model, they will fail to predict future things.
+But, if you ask them to predict the patterns that were not seen earlier while building the machine learning model, they will fail to predict it.

 This misconception is wildly used and spread via sci-fi movies.
-Machine Learning algorithms, which are developed till now, are not even able to make self-made decisions, and we think that robots will achieve human-level intelligence.
+Machine Learning algorithms, which have been developed until now, cannot even make self-made decisions, and we think that robots will achieve human-level intelligence.
 In other words, we can definitely say that humans control it.

-Many scientists are also working in Artificial General Intelligence (AGI) to make machines able to take decisions independently.
+Many scientists are also working in Artificial General Intelligence (AGI) to make machines able to make decisions independently.
 When this technology is developed, we will say that humans will make super-intelligent robots shortly.

 This is one of the most interesting misconceptions among readers.
-Earlier, we said that ML had not evolved that much, but for this case, Machine learning has evolved to that point where it does not require any kind of human interventions.
-Technologies have evolved to the point where Machine Learning or Deep Learning algorithms can automatically generate short news content or articles based on the data available over the internet, which requires zero intervention of humans.
+Earlier, we said that ML had not evolved that much, but in this case, Machine learning has evolved to that point where it does not require any human interventions.
+Technologies have evolved to the point where Machine Learning or Deep Learning algorithms can automatically generate short news content or articles based on the data available over the internet, which requires zero intervention from humans.

 In Deep-learning, we can say that the model's accuracy depends on the amount of data we feed to our model.
 But the ability of our machines, hardware, and computation power will be the biggest bottlenecks here.
 We will not be able to provide all the data to our machine learning model at once.